ASHIQ02KHAN/C-programme/README.md

-Home for fifteen day home for sixth
+Home for sixteenth day home for seventh